 By incurring additional debt, obligors could be encumbering assets or revenues that were previously available to pay existing bonds and instead pledging them to the lender as security for a bank loan.
 This additional debt can result in changes to metrics such as debt service coverage ratios and asset coverage ratios.
-The increase in debt can be an important credit and pricing consideration for investors even when in compliance with covenants and/or an additional bonds test.
 Also, similar to additional debt restrictions, bank loan agreements could give the lender a lien on assets or revenues (even if subordinate) that can affect the credit quality of other bond obligations, whether they are parity obligations or not.